Ceterai/Ceterai.github.io/MyEnternia/Wiki/CalinCuisineBook/README.md

 - You've found an alta ebook - a collimator electronic reader usually used as a reusable substitute for books.
 Often crafted in alta datacenters.

+### Contents

+[Calin cuisine](https://ceterai.github.io/MyEnternia/Wiki/Tags/CalinCuisine), as the name suggests, is based on edible [crystals](https://ceterai.github.io/MyEnternia/Wiki/Tags/Crystal) and [crystallic](https://ceterai.github.io/MyEnternia/Wiki/crystallic) ingredients.

+Most common produce like [carels](https://ceterai.github.io/MyEnternia/Wiki/Tags/Carel) figure in almost every calin dish out there.

+But due to the sheer variety of crystals in [Io](https://ceterai.github.io/MyEnternia/Wiki/Io), some dishes can use very rare finds in their recipes.

+As an example, [Jinighat](https://ceterai.github.io/MyEnternia/Wiki/Jinighat) is an advanced alta dish that uses very rare crystals in its recipe, called [cojils](https://ceterai.github.io/MyEnternia/Wiki/cojils).

+[Cojil](https://ceterai.github.io/MyEnternia/Wiki/Cojil) is a soury-hot crystal that can be found in volcanic underwater environments.

 ## Usage

 ### Crafting